raul23/automated-ebook-organization/README.rst

 topic each ebook belong to (e.g. algorithms, magnetism, statistics).

 The ``SGDClassifier`` was the model that gave the `best overall performance
-<https://github.com/raul23/ebooks-classification-part1#conclusion>`_ on the medium and large datasets.
+<https://github.com/raul23/ebooks-classification-part1#conclusion>`_ on the medium-size and large datasets.
 Thus
 ``SGDClassifier`` will be the chosen model in this second part where it will be used to determine where to move a given ebook within the user's filesystem based on its topic.